department-of-veterans-affairs/vets-design-system-documentation/src/_components/alert.md

 #### Background color only alerts

-* Background alerts should be placed directly below the intro text, near the top of the page, when the alert applies to the entire page.
-* When a Background alert is applicable to a specific section of content on a page, it should be placed directly below the header of that section and above the group of form fields it describes.
+* In most cases, a Background alert should be placed directly above the form field or group of fields it describes.
-* In forms, save-in-progress success and error Background alerts should be placed directly below the Previous/Continue button pair.
+* Save-in-progress success and error Background alerts should be placed directly below the Previous/Continue button pair.
 This placement allows for the page content to remain fixed in the same position when the alert updates dynamically.

 ### Choosing between variations

-Use the Default alert variation in most use cases and within static content pages.
-Use the Background alert variation for immediate feedback, such as in single-page applications or dynamic Javascript-driven forms.
-Background alerts are most often displayed immediately after the user has taken an action.
+* Use the Default alert variation in most use cases and within static content pages.
+Background alerts are not available in Drupal.
+* Use the Background alert variation for immediate feedback within forms and applications.
+Background alerts are most often displayed immediately after the user has taken an action, and can also be used for save-in-progress success and error messaging.

 {% include component-docs.html component_name=page.web-component %}